 Greater self-understanding results in better decisions and more effective implementation of those decisions.

 CareerLeader is a career assessment that has been developed using data from over 45,000 business professionals in the past 15 years.
 It was developed at Harvard Business School and is offered to MBA and EMBA students at all top U.S. business schools and employers like Google, Bain and Novartis.
 Unlike traditional personality tests (MBTI, 16PF etc.) CareerLeader measures your core interests, skills and motivations, then compares them to successful people in a variety of business careers.
 It then predicts career paths that you are likely to enjoy and succeed in and describes the elements of organizational culture that will be key to your success and happiness.
 Finally, it identifies any career Achilles heels that may interfere with your career success.
-Note: If you are a resumeSTORY.builders client and interested in a traditional personality assessment like the MBTI or 16PF, ask your consultant.
-We offer these free of charge.
+Note: If you are a fxMBAconsulting client and interested in a traditional personality assessment like the MBTI or 16PF, please ask.
+I can provide these free of charge.

 There are two reasons I like CareerLeader and sometimes recommended it to clients: